vacu9708/Study-records/Development methodology/Object Oriented Programming/readme.md

 #### Example of obeying DIP
 ![image](https://github.com/vacu9708/Fundamental-knowledge/assets/67142421/6f7ab505-d273-48a3-a8a2-c6469661c375)

-Dependency injection and an interface(abstraction) enable dependency inversion.
+Dependency injection and an interface(abstraction) enable dependency inversion.<br>
+***Dependency injection*** means providing the dependencies of a class from outside of the class, rather than creating them within the class itself.
 ~~~java
 interface Pay_type{
 	String payment();